Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 Cost of Living in South Korea: Transportation Costs

-The cost of transportation in South Korea can vary depending on your mode of transport, the distance travelled, and whether you use public transit or private transportation.
+The cost of transportation in South Korea varies depending on your mode of transport, the distance travelled, and whether you use public transit or private transportation.

 1. Subway & Bus (Within Major Cities)

-Public transportation in South Korea is highly efficient, with a vast network of buses and subways, especially in Seoul, Busan, and other major cities.
-The subway fare in Seoul starts at ₩1,250 for a single journey, with prices increasing based on the distance.
+Public transportation in South Korea is highly efficient, with vast bus and subway networks — especially in Seoul, Busan, and other major cities.
+The subway fare in Seoul starts at KRW 1,400–1,500 for a single journey, with prices increasing based on the distance.

 2. T-money Card